STORYTELLING PROJECT WITH NEWCASTLE UNIVERSITY MEDICAL STUDENTS

 Stories are a safe way for children to express feelings, understand themselves, and are fun and engaging!
 Children, especially, tend to open up more easily through stories; their responses reveal so much about their inner life and indeed often their current external life and their hopes, fears and dreams.

-Shelley will be drawing on her wealth of experience storytelling to children in the paediatric oncology service at the Great North Children’s Hospital through her work with Henry Dancer Days.
+Shelley drew on her wealth of experience storytelling to children in the paediatric oncology service at the Great North Children’s Hospital through her work with Henry Dancer Days.
 Shelley’s storytelling technique is very much child led; children are encouraged to actively take part in the telling.
-In this project, she will be encouraging and developing student’s confidence to do the same, by sharing some of her skills, experiences and a few ‘actor’s tools’.
-She will be giving tips on how to engage the child, encourage their creative and emotional response and make the story a genuine lovely two-way exchange.
+In this project, she encouraged and developed student’s confidence to do the same, by sharing some of her skills, experiences and a few ‘actor’s tools’.
+She gave advice and learning on how to engage the child, encourage their creative and emotional response and make the story a genuine lovely two-way exchange.

 This project builds on Mad Alice’s Arts Council England Emergency Funding remit of supporting some of the many vulnerable children who due to COVID-19 are struggling with more fears and worries and for whom stories can be an escape but also a way of understanding and talking about our feelings.

-Children will be also be signposted to Mad Alice’s Rise and Shine Saturday Virtual Storytime project, which demonstrates how important we feel stories are in making us a kinder, more empathetic people, leading to an ultimately a happier, healthier and more wholesome world!
+Children have also been signposted to Mad Alice’s Rise and Shine Saturday Virtual Storytime project, which demonstrates how important we feel stories are in making us a kinder, more empathetic people, leading to an ultimately a happier, healthier and more wholesome world!